Azure-Samples/hdinsight-migration/MapRMigration/Instructions/3-SparkMigration.md

 **NOTE:**

-Only perform the tasks in this section if you haven't performed the Kakfa Migration or Hive Migration exercises, otherwise skip to the task [Create the SQL database](#Create-the-SQL-database).
+Only perform the steps in this section if you haven't performed the Kakfa Migration or Hive Migration exercises, otherwise skip to the task [Create the SQL database](#Create-the-SQL-database).

 ---